SwitchLab-VIB/EvolveX/README.md

 The evolvex command only takes a single input, which is a YAML configuration file, for which an example can be found in "evolvex_config_example.yaml".

-**If you wish to run the human Vsig4 example** showcased in our publication, simply set the number of CPU cores and the path to your FoldX folder in the pre-filled configuration file "evolvex_config_Vsig4.yaml" and run "evolvex evolvex_config_Vsig4.yaml".
+**If you wish to run EvolveX on the human Vsig4 example** showcased in our publication, simply set the number of CPU cores and the path to your FoldX folder in the pre-filled configuration file "evolvex_config_Vsig4.yaml" and run "evolvex evolvex_config_Vsig4.yaml".
 It will use the pre-generated antibody-antigen docks and input files in the "Vsig4_example" folder.
-Note that the search parameters have been set to a reduced version as it only runs 10 iterations, 2 models per dock and performs recombination every 5 iterations, which should take 1-2 hours to run on a personal laptop with ~10 CPU cores.
+Note that the search parameters have been set to a reduced version as it only runs 10 iterations, 2 models per dock and performs recombination every 5 iterations, which should take 1-2 hours to run on a personal laptop with 10 CPU cores.
 To run the same search as we did using 500 iterations, a population of 50 models per dock and recombination every 50 iterations you would need to run it on a lab cluster or HPC (see the [additional details section](#additional-details) to run it on SLURM-based HPCs), as it would take weeks to run on a personal laptop.

 For details about the configuration file and additional input files needed to run EvolveX, read below.